Frequently Asked Questions

 • expansions to improve functionality of the Medical and Surgical floors in the Inpatient Unit to the south of the building, including an inpatient rehabilitation gymnasium.

-e.
-ADCO has been awarded the Main Works contract and construction commenced in 2022.
+ADCO was awarded the Main Works contract and construction of the Clinical Services Building commenced in 2022.
+The hospital redevelopment is due for completion in 2025.

 Feedback received through community consultation has indicated that traffic flow increases around the school on Warrambool St in the morning and afternoons during school terms.

-A detailed traffic study is being undertaken of the three streets surrounding the Hospital campus to understand traffic flows and incorporate this into the planning being undertaken to support the operation of the new Hospital.
+A detailed traffic study was undertaken of the three streets surrounding the Hospital campus to understand traffic flows and incorporate this into the planning being undertaken to support the operation of the new Hospital.

 The Griffith Base Hospital Redevelopment is considered to be a State Significant Development.
 Lodgement of the SSDA is a planning requirement of the Department of Planning, Industry and Environment.